trade-tariff/trade-tariff-lambdas-fpo-search/docs/understanding-model-generation.md

 # Understanding model generation

-We generate models which are used to classify input descriptions as 6 or 8 digit goods nomenclature codes.
+In our pipeline, we generate machine learning models designed to classify input descriptions into specific goods nomenclature codes, either 6 or 8 digits long.
+This document outlines the key components and steps involved in this process, ensuring transparency and reproducibility.

-This process depends on a few things:
+## Key Components

-- [DLAMI][]
+- **DLAMI (Deep Learning AMI)**: Amazon Machine Images specially configured for deep learning tasks.
+[Learn more about DLAMI](https://docs.aws.amazon.com/dlami/latest/devguide/gs.html).
-- [Packer][packer]
+- **Packer**: Used to create machine images from a single source configuration.
+[Learn more about Packer](https://www.packer.io/).
-- EC2
+- **EC2**: Amazon Elastic Compute Cloud where the models are trained and deployed.
-- CI (CircleCI)
+- **CircleCI**: Our continuous integration service that orchestrates the build and deployment processes.
-- raw_data_sources (the inputs to the embeddings)
+- **Raw Data Sources**: Essential inputs needed for generating embeddings and training the models.
-- some additional data sources (that change over time)
+- **Additional Data Sources**: Supplementary data that may change over time and influence model training.

 A model is generated when changes are made to the search-config.toml file and a feature branch is opened.